-If you tick an amber answer to any of the following questions you are not automatically ruled out from becoming a Police Officer, but your application may need to be checked by the vetting department before proceeding; you are advised to email vetting@thamesvalley.pnn.police.uk at the earliest opportunity.
+If you tick a yellow answer to any of the following questions you are not automatically ruled out from becoming a Police Officer, but your application may need to be checked by the vetting department before proceeding; you are advised to email yetting@thamesvalley.police.uk at the earliest opportunity.

-Section 2 Questions Yes No Vetting Questions: In answering these questions, please include 'spent convictions' un Rehabilitation of Offenders Act, and traffic convictions (other than parking fines). e Have you ever been cautioned or convicted of a criminal offence?
+Section 2 Questions Yes No Vetting Questions: In answering these questions, please include 'spent convictions' under the Rehabilitation of Offenders Act, and traffic convictions (other than parking fines).
+Have you ever been cautioned or convicted of a criminal offence?
 Have you been charged or summonsed for an offence that has not yet been dealt with?
 Have you ever been a suspect in any offences where vulnerable were targeted (including characteristics relating to gender, race or sexual orientation)?
 Have you ever been a suspect in any offences motivated by hate or discrimination?
 Have you ever been a suspect in any offences relating to domestic abuse?
 Have you ever been a suspect in any offences relating to dishonesty?
 Have you ever been a suspect in any offences relating to corrupt practice?
 Have you ever been a suspect in any offences relating to violence?
-Have you been charged or summonsed for an offence that has not yet been dealt with?
-Are you currently subject to an Individual Voluntary Agreement (IVA)?
-Do you have any relative or associate (including co-resident) who you know or have reason to believe has criminal convictions (excluding traffic convictions), OR is engaged in criminal activities, OR is a person who associates regularly with such persons?